Templeton station: Station information

-Station layout

 Entrances

 Templeton is served by two entrances.
 The northern entrance is adjacent to Templeton Station Road, and provides access to the McArthurGlen Designer Outlet Vancouver Airport.
 The southern entrance is adjacent to a large parking lot.

 Airport surcharge

 As with all stations on Sea Island—YVR–Airport, Sea Island Centre, and Templeton—a $5.00 surcharge, the "YVR AddFare", applies to fares paid with cash, with Compass Card stored value, or with DayPasses purchased at the station for eastbound trips originating from this station to Bridgeport station or beyond.
 Trips using a monthly pass are exempt, as are trips using DayPasses purchased and activated off Sea Island.
 Trips to Templeton are not subject to the surcharge.
 Travel between YVR–Airport, Sea Island Centre, and Templeton stations is free.

 Future services

 In its 20-year master plan developed in 2007, YVR identified the possibilities of locating certain terminal facilities (such as passenger and baggage check-in) at the station in order to relieve congestion at existing terminal curbside spaces, and providing new long-term public and employee parking near the station.
 Self-service passenger check-in kiosks have been installed at Templeton station, alongside several other stations on the Canada Line.